elasticpath/js-sdk/README.md

 ### Handling File Upload

-Files can be uploaded to the EPCC file service with the `Moltin.Files.Create` method.
+Files can be uploaded to the EPCC file service with the `ElasticPath.Files.Create` method.
 You should pass a `FormData` object as described in the [documentation](https://documentation.elasticpath.com/commerce-cloud/docs/api/advanced/files/create-a-file.html#post-create-a-file 'documentation').

 In a Node.js environment, where you may be using an alternative `FormData` implementation, you can include a second parameter to represent the `Content-Type` header for the request.
 This must be `multipart/form-data` and must include a `boundary`.
 For example, using the `form-data` [package](https://www.npmjs.com/package/form-data 'package'):